wendall911/BetterDays/README.md

 	#Default: 12500
 	#Range: 12000.0 ~ 13000.0
 	nightStart = 12500.0
+	#Enabling this will allow the setting of an infinite amount of time speeds defined as pairs in the form:
+	#(currentTick, desiredSpeed)
+	#where between each value bezier spline interpolation is performed for smooth transitioning
+	#The two default pairs at 0 and 24000 are necessary as they act as bounds.
+However
+	#The time speed value for each of them can be freely modified
+	enableInterpolatedTime = false
+	#The value that determines the smoothing factor in the interpolation algorithm.
+	#A high value will make the interpolation softer and curvier
+	#A low value will make the interpolation closer to a piecewise function
+	#Range: 0.0 ~ 10.0
+	interpolatedTimeSmoothingFactor = 0.25
+	#These are the pairs that define what speed time should run at, at the specified day/night tick
+	#The two default pairs need to exist, but their time speed values can be modified
+	interpolatedTimeList = ["0,1.0", "24000,1.0"]

 	[time.effects]
 		#When applied, this effect progresses block entities like furnaces, hoppers, and spawners to match the rate of the current time-speed.